Auditing (Scientology): Claimed benefits

 L. Ron Hubbard claimed benefits from auditing including improved IQ, improved ability to communicate, enhanced memory and alleviation of issues such as psychosis, dyslexia and attention deficit disorder.
 Some people have alleged that auditing amounts to medical treatment without a license, and in the 1950s, some auditors were arrested on the charge.
-The Church disputes that it is practicing medicine, and it has successfully established in United States courts of law that auditing addresses only spiritual relief.
-According to the Church, the psychotherapist treats mental health and the Church treats the spiritual being.
+The Church of Scientology disputes that it is practicing medicine, and it has successfully established in United States courts of law that auditing addresses only spiritual relief.
+According to the Church, (Note: Use of "Church" or "the Church" is a common shortened form of "Church of Scientology"; see The Church (Scientology).) the psychotherapist treats mental health and the Church treats the spiritual being.
 Hubbard clarified the difference between the two:

 If we processed a specific type of aberration, we of course would be in the field of mental healing, and so forth.
 But long ago we actually discovered that we must not process specific aberrations, which takes us out of the field of mental healing.

 It is quite fatal to do this because in the first place it's an evaluation for the case.
 In the second place, it's a negative type process; you're condemning the individual for hitting girls.
 Doesn't validate the individual at all.
 Do you follow?
 And if carried on very long, does not result in the betterment of an individual.
 All we're interested in is the spiritual betterment of the individual[.]

 In 1971, a ruling of the United States District Court, District of Columbia (333 F. Supp.
 357), specifically stated that the E-meter "has no proven usefulness in the diagnosis, treatment or prevention of any disease, nor is it medically or scientifically capable of improving any bodily function."
 As a result of this ruling, Scientology now publishes disclaimers in its books and publications declaring that the E-meter "by itself does nothing" and that it is used specifically for spiritual purposes.

-Confidentiality issues
+Misuse of confidential information

 Auditing sessions are permanently recorded in the form of handwritten notes stored in folders called preclear folders, which are supposed to be kept private and confidential.
 Judge Paul Breckenridge, in Church of Scientology of California v.
 Armstrong, noted that Mary Sue Hubbard (the plaintiff in that case) "authored the infamous order 'GO 121669', which directed culling of supposedly confidential P.C. files/folder for the purposes of internal security".
 This directive was later canceled because it was not part of Scientology as written by L. Ron Hubbard.
 Bruce Hines has noted in an interview with Hoda Kotb that Scientology's collecting of personal and private information through auditing can possibly leave an adherent vulnerable to potential "blackmail" should they ever consider disaffecting from the cult.
 A number of sources have claimed that information gleaned from preclear folders have indeed been used for intimidation and harassment.